 Master of Science in Finance

 You may select a concentration in corporate finance or in investment management, or you may decide instead to choose the general concentration in order to maximize the flexibility of your program.
-All concentrations are 18 units.

 The MS Finance program is structured to provide graduates with knowledge and skills to: